Nominations for Spring 2025 induction are now closed.

 Used by permission from the Bisbee Mining and Historical Museum

-Born in South Cottonwood, Utah in 1872, the daughter of Scottish immigrants, Jessie Gray Bevan moved to Arizona in 1903.
-Raised on the family homestead and educated in Utah, she graduated from Westminister College and did two years of post-graduate work at the University of Utah.
+Born in South Cottonwood, Utah, in 1872 the daughter of Scottish immigrants, Jessie Gray Bevan moved to Arizona in 1903.
+Raised on the family homestead and educated in Utah, she graduated from Westminster College and did two years of post-graduate work at the University of Utah.
 For six years, Jessie Gray taught school in Utah before marrying John Bevan, a miner from Jerome, Arizona.
-The couple lived in Jerome and Ely, Nevada from 1903 to 1913 when they moved to Bisbee.
+The couple lived in Jerome and Ely, Nevada from 1903 to 1913, then moved to Bisbee.
 They had five children, but tragically, all of the children died before the age of 11, most likely victims of tuberculosis which also claimed John Bevan in 1930.

 From 1913 to 1963, Jessie Bevan owned and operated two Bisbee boarding houses, the Oliver and the Victoria Houses, where she often charged only $1/day for a room and served many miners.
 She also became active in community and state organizations, including the Arizona Federation of Business and Professional Women, the Arizona Federation of Women’s Clubs, and the Bisbee Garden Club.